adyxax/avalon-arthur/README.markdown

 ### Game ends

 #### KILLMERLIN
-TRYANDKILLMERLIN message is sent on the #avalon game channel by arthur to ask the ASSASSIN has 15 seconds to guess who MERLIN isi if the GOOD side win three quests.
+KILLMERLIN message is sent on the #avalon game channel by arthur to ask the ASSASSIN has 60 seconds to guess who MERLIN isi if the GOOD side win three quests.

 #### KILLMERLINNOW
-TRYANDKILLMERLINNOW message is sent by arthur to the assassin that didn't designate MERLIN when there are only 2 seconds remaining.
+KILLMERLINNOW message is sent by arthur to the assassin that didn't designate MERLIN when there are only 2 seconds remaining.

 #### KILL *nick*
 KILL message is sent by the ASSASSIN to designate *nick* as MERLIN.